 What Is A Sport Injury?

-Sports injuries to the foot and ankle keep your podiatrist at Triangle Foot and Ankle Specialist in Cary, NC, busy.
+Sports injuries to the foot and ankle keep your podiatrist at Triangle Foot and Ankle Specialist in Southern Pines, NC, busy.
 Dr. Jeremy Thomas sees scores of amateur and professional athletes who need to restore their feet and ankles to normal form and function and to be as comfortable as possible in their daily, and sports, activities.

 Why do feet and ankles take a beating?

 Think about it.
 Your feet and ankles carry you everywhere.
 Then, add the stresses and impacts of sports training and participation, and you have a recipe for injury.
 The foot itself has 26 bones, all connected by ligaments and tendons.
 Trauma to the foot and ankle, hard training surfaces, poor physical conditioning and warm-ups, repetitive motions and improper foot wear increase the chances of podiatric injury for the athlete.

 The American College of Foot and Ankle Surgeons reports that the ankle sprain is the most frequently-occurring sports injury.
 Involving tearing and overstretching of the connective tissue, ankle sprains present with swelling, bruising and pain.
 Most resolve well with rest, bandaging and ice.
 However, severe or repetitive sprains can result in ankle instability and the need for surgery.